-In addition to the short distance between London and other famous places, many of the cities that are within easy reach of London are relatively small, so it is actually possible to see the most important tourist spots in just one day.
-You will be able to plan self-guided day trips from London as well as discover the different guided day trips from London that are available, which give you the opportunity of visiting more than just the one place in a day.
+In addition to the short distance between London and other famous places, many of the cities that are within easy reach of London are relatively small.
+This makes it actually possible to see the most important tourist spots in just one day.
+You can either plan self-guided day trips from London or discover the different guided day trips from London.
+The guided day trips give you the opportunity of visiting more than just one place in a day.

 It only takes one hour by train to get to the beautiful city of Oxford from London, so it´s no surprise that Oxford is one of the most popular choices when it comes to planning day trips from London.
 Oxford is also quite small, and therefore easily seen in one day.

 What to see in Oxford in one day

 Oxford is famous for its prestigious University, and visiting some of the colleges that are open to the public is definitely one of the main attractions of this historical city.
 Some of the most famous places that cannot be missed during a day trip to Oxford are Trinity College, Bodleian Library or the Ashmolean Museum.

 You will be able to walk around Oxford cobbled streets and discover the beauty of this city on foot or you can also jump on the hop on hop off bus tour to discover this beautiful city.

 There easiest way to get to Oxford is by train.
 There is a train that leaves from London Paddington station (London travel zone 1) to Oxford.
 You can buy train tickets in advance and see the timetables at Trainline.